Elections in May 2021

 Application deadline in Scotland

-The deadline to apply for a postal vote for the elections on 6 May 2021 is 5pm on Tuesday 6 April.
+The deadline to apply for a postal vote for the elections on 6 May 2021 was 5pm on Tuesday 6 April.
+This deadline has now passed.

 Voting by proxy